-Guinea pigs have a uterus like every other mammal that hasn't been surgically altered.
-But although they may have the same body parts as humans, dogs, and other species that bleed during their estrus cycles, bleeding during guinea pig heat is not normal.
-Therefore, if your guinea pig is bleeding she needs to see an exotics vet as soon as possible.
+Guinea pigs have a uterus like every other female mammal that hasn't been surgically altered.
+Although they may have the same body parts as humans, dogs, and other species that bleed during their estrus cycles, bleeding during heat is not normal for guinea pigs.
+Therefore, if a female guinea pig is bleeding, she needs to see an exotics vet as soon as possible.

 Then Where Is the Blood From?

 Guinea pigs can get a pyometra (which literally means pus in the uterus) just like dogs and cats do and it is caused by a bad infection.
-Antibiotics are not strong enough to fight off that bad of an infection so emergency surgery to spay your guinea pig is the only cure.
+Antibiotics are not strong enough to fight off that bad of an infection, so emergency surgery to spay the guinea pig is the only cure.

 Urinary Tract Infection

-A mass or tumor, cancerous or not, on any part of a guinea pig's reproductive tract or urinary tract may cause you to see blood being passed.
-The mass may be irritating to whatever it is growing off of or it may have started bleeding itself and your guinea pig is just passing the blood that is coming from the tumor itself.
+A mass or tumor, whether or not it's cancerous, on any part of a guinea pig's reproductive tract or urinary tract may cause her to pass blood.
+The mass may be irritating to whatever it is growing off or the mass may have started bleeding itself, and the guinea pig is just passing the blood that is coming from the tumor itself.
 If this is the case, surgery is once again what is required to see if the tumor can be removed.

 Any time surgery is performed risks are involved.
-Guinea pigs stress very easily and since they cannot be intubated during surgery it can be difficult to keep an open airway.
+Guinea pigs stress very easily, and since they cannot be intubated during surgery, it can be difficult to keep an open airway.
 Always keep the risks in mind and see an experienced exotics vet to operate on your beloved cavy.
-Experts also recommend bringing your other guinea pigs along with your sick guinea pig to the hospital to help keep her calm.
+Experts also recommend bringing the other guinea pigs along with the sick guinea pig to the hospital in order to help keep her calm.

-To avoid the possibility of your guinea pig getting a tumor or infection in her reproductive tract get your guinea pig spayed at about 4-6 months of age.
+To avoid the possibility of a guinea pig getting a tumor or infection in her reproductive tract, get her spayed at about 4-6 months of age.
 This will also prevent her from getting pregnant after her pelvic bones fuse.

-To aid in the prevention of uroliths be sure to feed your guinea pig a balanced and appropriate diet of green veggies, timothy hay or sweet grass, and a small number of pellets alongside adequate fluid intake and Vitamin C. A diet consisting of alfalfa hay in adult cavies and a large number of alfalfa pellets can help uroliths form.
+To aid in the prevention of uroliths be sure to feed your guinea pig a balanced and appropriate diet of green veggies, timothy hay or sweet grass, and a small number of pellets alongside adequate fluid intake and Vitamin C. Know that a diet consisting of alfalfa hay in adult cavies and a large number of alfalfa pellets can help uroliths form.